bpgould/open-project-tabs/README.md

 What's better than having 34 Stack Overflow tabs open trying to fix some arcane bug?
 Calling it a night and saving 34 tabs to your desktop or in a junked up bookmarks folder in Chrome.

-What if your computer restarts and you lose that blog from 2004 on a personal website that actually had the solution?

-Perhaps you want to share a resource with a colleague that you were using a few weeks ago and you don't want to grep your search history.
+Perhaps you want to share a resource with a colleague that you were using a few weeks ago and you don't want to grep your search history?

-<code>open-project-tabs</code> is a small node.js util package that simplifies the issue of keeping a bunch of tabs associated with a repo/project.
+<code>open-project-tabs</code> is a small node.js util script that simplifies the issue of keeping a bunch of tabs associated with a repo/project.

-# Installation and Usage
+# Installation and Setup

-You can install the package by running
+You can install the npm module by running

-<code>npm i @binarytreereversal/open-project-tabs</code>
+<code>npm i --save-dev @binarytreereversal/open-project-tabs</code>

+next, run the setup file

+<code>node node_modules/@binarytreereversal/open-project-tabs/setup.js</code>

+This will copy two files to your root directory (<code>openTabs.js</code> and <code>tabs.txt</code>).

-Then you can save your tabs in a file named <code>tabs.txt</code>.
-You may use a .txt file stored pretty much anywhere.
+Then you can save your urls in <code>tabs.txt</code>.
+You may use a .txt file stored pretty much anywhere, but you will have to pass the <code>filePath</code> argument when running the script if you choose to save <code>tabs.txt</code> somewhere other than the root directory.

-You can automate this process by referencing the exported method,

-<code>openTabs()</code> or

-<code>openTabs(relativeFilePathToTabsTxtFile)</code>

-that takes an optional parameter for the relative filepath to the .txt file containing the urls to open.

-In general, though, you will most likely want to run the script from the command line via
+# Usage

+Simply run

+<code>node openTabs.js</code>

+to open all of the URLs in <code>tabs.txt</code>

-<code>node openTabs.js</code>, once again with the optional parameter, <code>filePath</code>
+or with the optional parameter, <code>filePath</code>:

 <code>node openTabs.js --filePath="relativeFilePathToTabsTxtFile"</code>